Qiskit/rustworkx/docs/source/api.rst

           When using ``copy.deepcopy()`` or pickling node indexes are not guaranteed to be preserved.

-    PyDAG, is a subclass of the PyDiGraph class and behaves identically to the PyDiGraph class.
+    PyDAG is a subclass of the PyDiGraph class and behaves identically to the PyDiGraph class.

     .. py:method:: __init__(self, check_cycle=False):